mdegans/gst-nvmanualcamerasrc/README.md

 compatability with the original source's properties.
 It's mostly oriented towards people who want or need full manual control of capture settings.

+Changes from `nvarguscamerasrc`:
+* ranges are not supported.
+In development it's been found this is confusing.
+* exposure time is set in frames (exposure in nanoseconds is is gettable through `exposurereal` property)

 Steps to compile the "gst-nvmanualcamerasrc" sources natively:

 ## Requirements